SuperSport (South African broadcaster): SuperSport Football (205)

-The Nigerian & ROA Channel usually broadcasts delayed as well as a select number of live matches from the Premier League, LaLiga, Serie A and the Premier Soccer League (PSL) as well as UEFA Europa League & Ethiopian Football matches.
-The channel is available for DStv Access and GOtv Plus for Rest Of Africa customers & DStv Yanga and GOtv Jolli for Nigerian customers.
+The Nigerian & ROA Channel usually broadcasts delayed as well as a select number of live matches from the Premier League, La Liga, Serie A and the Premier Soccer League (PSL) as well as UEFA Europa League & Ethiopian Football matches.
+The channel is available for DStv Access, GOtv Plus and CANAL+ English Plus for Rest Of Africa customers & DStv Yanga and GOtv Jolli for Nigerian customers.

 SuperSport Variety 1 (206)

 Variety 1 focuses on cycling and swimming events while also functioning as an overflow channel for soccer, golf, tennis, rugby and cricket events.